-Dr. Deans, on the Fountain Pen Economics site, recently put together a Brand Taxonomy to categorize various fountain pen companies based on their competitiveness.
+Dr. Deans, on the Fountain Pen Economics site, recently put together a Brand Taxonomy (website has been deleted) to categorize various fountain pen companies based on their competitiveness.
 He classified the brands based on their “…performance in the competitive environment.”
 The four categories are: disruptive, innovative, competitive and uncompetitive.
 The article is worth reading and provides more detail on the categories, but they are pretty self-explanatory.
 He’s since published an additional article about the disruptive and innovative companies but I wrote the draft of this article before it was published.
 I’ve added a few comments based on that article but I didn’t rewrite the whole thing.
 Hopefully this doesn’t make the article too disjointed.

 How do my personal favorites fair on the list?

 I own more Sheaffers than any other fountain pen brand and it’s a sentimental favorite.
 Despite this my search for it started at the bottom of the list.
 Sure enough, it’s in the “uncompetitive” list.
 Unfortunately I can’t argue that it’s wrongly accused.
 Only two of my twenty-three Sheaffers were manufactured in the last five years.
 While I like the Sheaffer 300 it’s only one pen and it’s neither perfect or unique.
 At best if proves Sheaffer can still make a good pen if they want to.
 The recent Sheaffers seem to get good (but not great) reviews but the lack of a large number of reviews indicates others are as uninspired by the pens as I am.